-I get asked that question often.
+I get asked about my search engine rankings often.
 You can hear the surprise in their voice when I mention I don’t even know where or how I rank.
 I gave up on that years ago!
 What I do is write about what I do, what I get asked about, what I see clients struggle with.
 I spread it on social (but I’m not doing all I can do there either and I know it).

 But here’s the kicker… I’ve been doing this process for 23 years.
-This wasn’t an overnight accomplishment nor it is one that I rest on my laurels.
+Rankings are not an overnight accomplishment nor it is one that I rest on my laurels.
 I know that if I’m “ranking well” today — that could be gone tomorrow with one arbitrary algorithm change.
 That’s why I stopped chasing algos a long time ago.

 First the Technical SEO Basics